Steve Chabot – OH1

 2022

-Chabot’s district became considerably more Democratic in redistricting, afterward including the entire city of Cincinnati.
-Chabot had considered retiring but ultimately ran for re-election as he believed Republicans would write off the seat.
+Chabot’s district became considerably more Democratic in redistricting.
+It now includes the entire city of Cincinnati; previously the eastern portion had been in the heavily Republican 2nd district.
+Chabot had considered retiring but ultimately ran for re-election as he believed Republicans would write off the seat unless he ran again.
 In the general election, he lost in an upset to Democratic nominee Greg Landsman, a member of the Cincinnati City Council.
-Chabot was the last Republican elected during the “Republican Revolution” of 1994 to remain in Congress.[25][26]
+Chabot was the last surviving member of the “Republican Revolution” of 1994 who was still serving in Congress.[25][26]
 Afterwards, Chabot stated that he would not run for the seat in 2024.[27]

 Tenure